7 Hair Transplant Myths that Fool Toronto Patients

 A hair transplant in Toronto relocates from 1,000 to 2,500 hairs on average.
 Each unit may contain 1 to 4 hairs.
 A significant restoration can take place, which dramatically improves appearance.
 However, much of the advanced skill and artistry involved require strategy and creating the illusion of thicker hair.
 Your experienced transplant specialist will aim to maximize the coverage of your available grafts, and that means that densely packed implants wouldn’t be the most effective use of them.
 You can expect your result to “fill in” the hairline and crown, creating the look of more hair.
 The density will depend on what you have to work with.
 In a patient with severe shedding, the density of 35 to 40 units per square centimetre is typical.
 That will be about half the thickness the patient had in their youth, but the primary goal of a hair transplant in Toronto is coverage.

-Schedule a free assessment to learn more
+Schedule a no-obligation assessment to learn more

 Not sure where you stand?
 Do you have questions about what a hair transplant in Toronto can really do?
 (And what it can’t?)
 Gathering facts to make an informed decision is a critical first step for all our clients.
 We welcome you to review our THTC learning centre online.
-You’re also invited to schedule your own consultation free of charge.
+You’re also invited to schedule your own consultation free of pressure.
 Visit our hair loss specialists at the Toronto Hair Transplant Clinic and learn about your exciting possibilities for hair restoration.